The Reputation – State of the Nation · 2026

 5★

-on 30 reviews tells you nothing
+on 30 reviews doesn't tell you the full story

 The 4.9-5★ band actually does less business than the band below it — not because the agents are worse, but because 45% of them sit on under 50 reviews.
 A handful of perfect early scores pin the rating at 5★.
 Read review count alongside star rating, always.